Logo of the The Poor Swiss

 By using my code, you will receive 20 CHF after investing 500 CHF.

-Findependent is a more recent Robo-advisor with low prices and a nice range of features.
+Findependent is a more recent robo-advisor with low prices and a nice range of features.

-Both Robo-advisors use ETFs.
+Both robo-advisors use ETFs.
 Findependent only lets you invest 98% in stocks, slightly below 99% of Finpension Invest.
 Furthermore, by default, Findependent will only use ESG ETFs.
 You can create a custom portfolio to go around this.
 So, overall, Finpension is more flexible in the choices, especially with the addition of private markets.

 You need 500 CHF to start with Findependent while Finpension Invest will let you start with 1 CHF.

-On the fee perspective, both are quite well priced.
+From a fee perspective, both are quite well priced.
 Findependent charges a 0.40% fee, while Finpension Invest is at 0.39%.
 But the currency exchange fees of Findependent are much higher (0.50% against 0.002%) and stock exchange fees are not included in Findependent.
 And when we factor in the extra tax efficiency of Finpension Invest, it will be cheaper than Findependent.
 However, it is worth mentioning that Findependent has a staggered fee (all the way to 0.29% at one million of assets).

 Overall, Finpension Invest has some significant advantages over Findependent.
 It is cheaper, more flexible and has a lower minimum.